Vehicle insurance in France: Fleet contract

 The "fleet" contract is generally intended for companies with a large number of vehicles.

 The "fleet" contract enables companies or individuals with several cars to group all their vehicles under a single contract, thereby reducing the management costs invoiced to the customer.
 With this type of contract, vehicles can be added to or removed from the policyholder's fleet at any time, without the need for any special modifications to the contract.
 At each contract expiry date, the company provides the policyholder with a "fleet statement", a list of vehicles insured and those withdrawn from the fleet since the last expiry date.

-However, due to inflation in average compensation costs, the reduction in the size of company fleets, and French legislation designed to provide better protection for the victims of personal injury accidents, fleet contracts have seen an increase in rates, which is weighing more and more heavily on companies with fleet management issues.
+However, due to inflation in average compensation costs, the reduction in the size of company fleets, and French legislation designed to provide better protection for the victims of personal injury crashes, fleet contracts have seen an increase in rates, which is weighing more and more heavily on companies with fleet management issues.

 "Professional automobile" or garage insurance covers all vehicles under the responsibility of an automobile professional.
 Specific types of insurance are available for goods transported, and for public passenger transport.

 People covered

 Any person entitled to drive a vehicle can be named as the principal driver on a Vehicle insurance contract.
 There may also be secondary drivers named on the contract, such as a spouse or children.
 Some insurance contracts may have no expressly designated driver.
 For example, in the case of company cars, all employees can use the vehicle without the insurance company being notified.
-In certain situations, insurance companies may set "loan of the wheel" deductibles for accidents caused by people not named in the contract, whether for casual driving or for contracts with an exclusive driver.
+In certain situations, insurance companies may set "loan of the wheel" deductibles for crashes caused by people not named in the contract, whether for casual driving or for contracts with an exclusive driver.